West Kent Rose Croix

 Building on what you have learnt in the three Craft degrees and the Royal Arch, the 18° ceremony considers the principles of brotherly love, relief and truth through deeper philosophical and spiritual teachings, guiding candidates towards a greater understanding of themselves and their connection to the universe.
 It is a ceremony unlike any other in freemasonry, and is often described by candidates as their most profound experience since Initiation.

-Interestingly nowhere in the 18° ceremony is the Candidate asked to swear an oath: all Obligations in this Order are promises, as one can presume that the word of a man of the type invited to join the degree, once given, is ample bond.
+Interestingly, nowhere in the 18° ceremony is the Candidate asked to swear an oath: all Obligations in this Order are promises, as one can presume that the word of a man of the type invited to join the degree, once given, is ample bond.

 I believe the above paragraphs say a great deal about the pedigree of Freemasons who join our Order.
-I have personally been a member since 1998 and I have found that it is one of the most inspirational and satisfying fellowships that one can experience.
+I have personally been a member since 1998, and I have found that it is one of the most inspirational and satisfying fellowships that one can experience.

 Why not come and join me?